Evaluating and Maintaining Septic Systems Costs Money...We Can Help!

 4. Submit your Application and Copy of Receipt

-Send, e-mail, or drop off your completed and signed application and copy of your receipt to the Whatcom County Public Works-Natural Resources Division.
+Mail, e-mail, or drop off your completed and signed application and copy of your receipt to the Whatcom County Public Works-Natural Resources Division.
+Or submit your application using our online form.

 Attn: Rebate Program